microsoft/hlsl-specs/proposals/0014-wave-size-range.md

   the third in the same tuple.
 * That the PSV0 `MinimumExpectedWaveLaneCount` and `MaximumExpectedWaveLaneCount` values reflect those provided for the wave size range.
-* That the PSV3 `PreferredWaveLaneCount` value reflects the third preferred value when provided and zero when omitted.

 #### Diagnostics Testing